 A reverse mortgage is generally a type of FHA loan, called a, "HECM loan," While some lenders offer proprietary (or non-FHA insured) reverse mortgages, most of these loans are offered by lenders who use the HECM program through the FHA.
 When considering a reverse mortgage, consider focusing on programs that are FHA-insured and must adhere to federal guidelines.
 With non-HECM reverse mortgages, you could lose important consumer protections, and you won’t be guaranteed the uniform requirements provided by the FHA.

-In order to qualify for a reverse mortgage, the following must apply:
+In order to qualify for a reverse mortgage:

-- Be at least 62 years of age
+- You must be at least 62 years of age.

-- Live in the home as a primary residence
+- You must live in the home as a primary residence.

 - You must not be delinquent on federal debt.

-- Be able to keep paying taxes, insurance, and other costs
+- You must be able to keep paying taxes, insurance, and other costs.

 - The property must meet FHA requirements.

-You can choose to receive your payments as long as you are alive and live in the home, or you can set up a set term to receive payments.
+You can choose to receive your payments as long as you live in the home, or you can set up a set term to receive payments.
 It’s even possible to use a line of credit for your reverse mortgage.
 No matter what type of payment setup you choose, you can’t be forced to sell your home to pay off the mortgage, and you won’t have to make payments until you no longer live in the home.

-Given this information, it might seem like a reverse mortgage is a slam dunk, and there are situations in which a reverse mortgage makes sense.
+Given this information, a reverse mortgage might seem like a slam dunk, and there are situations in which a reverse mortgage makes sense.
 However, there are some drawbacks to reverse mortgages that can cause financial harm to some retirees.

 Reverse Mortgage Pros